 Not all the hair growth cycle phases are happening at the same time.
 Each individual hair undergoes the cycle in its own timing, but generally speaking, at any point, 75-80% of the hair on your head will be in the anagen phase, and the other 20% will be in the telogen phase.

-That’s an important fact to remember because it means that for most people, losing hair happens at a consistent rate (unless you’re dealing with permanent hair loss).
-It also means that under normal circumstances, more new hair is growing in compared to the amount that’s falling out.
+That’s an important fact to remember because it means that, for most people, losing hair happens at a consistent rate (unless you’re dealing with permanent hair loss).
+It also means that more new hair is growing under normal circumstances than the amount that’s falling out.

 Telogen Effluvium is a condition characterized by excessive hair loss during the telogen phase.
 The word “effluvium” literally means “outflow,” and that’s exactly what’s happening to your hair when you’re losing it!